 - Be careful of Loan Officers with less than five years of experience and be extra careful with Loan Officers that have less than one year of experience.

-- If a Loan Officer is short with you, unnecessarily rushes you and avoids answering questions with a direct/specific answer that usually is red flag.
+- If a Loan Officer is short with you, unnecessarily rushes you and avoids answering questions with a direct/specific answer that usually is a red flag.

 - Never, ever give a credit card number when inquiring about a loan.
 Some companies say they are required to do this to “secure your rate” but thousands of other companies don’t do this.
 Work with the ones that don’t do this.